 REPRESENTATIVE RESULTS

 A schematic representation of the reprogramming approach using HDFs is illustrated in Figure 1A.
 Fibroblasts are acquired from commercial sources or collected from human donors and expanded in vitro previous to reprogramming.
 After plating, cells are transduced twice with GATA2, GFI1B and FOS (and M2rtTA) lentiviruses, and doxycycline is added at day 0 of reprogramming.
 On day 2, cells are split and plated in hematopoietic medium until day 25 of culture.
-Reprogrammed cells may be generated at different time points for multiple applications including transplantation in immunocompromised mice, single-cell mRNA-sequencing (scRNA-seq) of FACS purified cell populations (day 2 unsorted, day 15 CD49+ and day 25 CD49f+CD34+ cells), as well as microscopy and flow cytometry analysis for the cell surface markers CD49f, CD34, CD9 and CD143.
+Reprogrammed cells may be generated at different time points for multiple applications including transplantation in immunocompromised mice, single-cell RNA-sequencing (scRNA-seq) of purified cell populations (day 2 unsorted, day 15 CD49f+ CD34- and day 25 CD49f+CD34+ cells), as well as microscopy and flow cytometry analysis for the cell surface markers CD49f, CD34, CD9 and CD143.
 Representative cytometry plots show ~17% of reprogrammed cells expressing both CD49f and CD9 (Figure 1B, left panel), after 25 days of reprogramming.
 The majority of double positive cells express CD143 (~86%), and a small population express CD34 (0.9%), suggesting a dynamic hemogenic fate induction.
 These markers are not activated in M2rtTA transduced HDFs cultured for 25 days (Figure 1B, right panel).
 Immunofluorescence images confirm expression of CD9 and CD143 in adherent and round cells, morphologically distinct from fibroblasts that are negative for these markers (Figure 1C).
 Human hemogenic colonies also express CD49f and CD3414.
-Single cell analysis of HDFs, day 2 (unsorted), and purified reprogrammed cells day 15 (CD49f+CD34-) and day 25 (CD49f+CD34+) show a step-wise increase in CD49f, CD9 and CD143 expression from day 2 to day 25.
+ScRNA-seq analysis of HDFs, day 2 unsorted cells and purified reprogrammed cells at day 15 (CD49f+CD34-) and day 25 (CD49f+CD34+) show a step-wise increase in CD49f, CD9 and CD143 expression from day 2 to day 25.
 CD49f and CD9 positive cells appear first during the reprogramming process, between day 2 and 15, indicating that these molecules may represent markers of early human hemogenesis.
 CD143 expression starts to be detected at day 15 and CD34 expressing cells are detected only at later time points (day 25).
 CD34+ umbilical cord blood (UCB) cells were used as reference (Figure 1D).

 Figure 2A describes a modified protocol to generate sufficient number of cells for ChIP-seq analysis at the initial stages of hemogenic reprogramming (day 2).
 First, HDFs are plated at a density two times higher than in the standard protocol (300 000 cells versus 150 000 cells per plate).
-After transduction, each well is re-plated into a 100 mm dish allowing cells to expand for 6 days before supplementing media with DOX.
+After transduction, each well is re-plated into a 100 mm dish allowing cells to expand for 6 days before supplementing medium with DOX.
 Cells are analyzed 2 days after adding DOX and consequent TF expression.
 Figure 2B shows genome browser profiles of GATA2 binding to genomic regulatory regions of ITGA6 and ACE when cells are co-transduced with the three factors (3TFs) or GATA2 individually.
 GATA2 also binds to open chromatin regions of CD9 and CD34 genes14.

 FIGURE LEGENDS